-- Integrate distinct professional HR competencies and practical applications in HR management to ensure that an organization's most important asset is available, capable and effective in an ever-changing business environment. - Employ an interdisciplinary perspective for strategic leadership, HR management and decision-making so as to add value to the overall success of a business enterprise. - Assess the culture and workplace environment and propose and make HR decisions that align with and help achieve an organization's strategic goals
+- Providing distinct professional HR competencies and practical applications in HR management to ensure that an organization's most important asset is available, capable and effective in an ever-changing business environment. - Providing an interdisciplinary perspective for strategic leadership, HR management and decision-making so as to add value to the overall success of a business enterprise. - Preparing students to become knowledge contributors and strategic partners with top management in assessing, formulating responses to and meeting a firm's strategic goals.